Marlins vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jose Altuve and the Houston Astros will see Braxton Garrett starting for the Miami Marlins in the first game of a three-game series, Monday at 6:40 PM ET.
+The Houston Astros and Kyle Tucker will take on the Miami Marlins and Jorge Soler on Tuesday at 6:40 PM ET, at LoanDepot park.

-The Astros are favored in this one, at -150, while the underdog Marlins have +125 odds to play spoiler.
-The game's total has been listed at 7.5 runs.
+The Astros are favored in this one, at -135, while the underdog Marlins have +110 odds to win.
+The over/under is 8.5 runs for the game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.